 The wines are very approachable and made to be ready to drink!
 The price range is $15-$30 with most of the varietals under $20.
 The tasting room is open 11am-5pm daily through October.

 Myra Canyons is rated the #1 activity to do in Kelowna but I surpurisingly don’t know that many people that have gone.
 It’s definitely worth the detour out of the city to bike the beautiful trestles and mountain passes.
 Bike rental is easily available at $39 per half day.
-We found 3 hours to be quite easy to bike the full 12km and back as well as stopping to take photos.
+I found 3 hours to be quite easy to bike the full 12km and back as well as stopping to take photos.
 The first few trestles you bike across will make your butt cheeks clench!
 But don’t worry, even kids and families do this so it’s actually quite safe!

 Who would have thought Kelowna would be the spot to have fun with Kangaroos!
 The Kangaroo Creek Farm really blew up this year and was on the top of my to do list in Okanagan!
 The farm opens everyday from 9-2pm and 6-8pm.
 Admission is $10 for each adult which is very little for what you get!
 We got there around 5:45pm to be first in line to hold the joeys!
 The lines can get up to 1.5 hours long for a chance with these little guys.
 The experience was unrushed though as the staff gave us a quick briefing and even some leaves to feed the joeys.